ScribesZone/ScribesTools/docs/scribesgit/index.rst

     # Keep the password in memory for 2h
     git config --global credential.helper "cache --timeout=7200"
+    # On some machine this method do not work and you will get an error message
+    # or a warning after each pull/push.
+In this case just remove the
+    # configuration option above using the following command:
+    #    git config --global --unset credential.helper

     # OPTIONAL: Add a proxy if your machine is behind a firewall
     git config --global http.proxy http://www-cache.ujf-grenoble.fr:3128

     # OPTIONAL: Configure the editor used to edit message.
-Depends on OS
+Depends on the OS
     git config --global core.editor "gedit -w -s"  # For ubuntu

     # To see current configuration you can use the "git config -l" command
+    # If you want to change something you can always edit the .gitconfig file
+    # using the following command (or any editor):
+    #   git config --global --edit

 Cloning the group repository
 ----------------------------